Eloliuyx/everyday-classical-music-plugin/README.md

 The **Everyday Classical Music Plugin** for Obsidian introduces a different piece of classical music each day with a YouTube link in your daily notes.
 They are the first 366 pieces (randomized) recommended by [this document](https://docs.google.com/document/d/18t_9MHZTENbmYdezAAj4LRM0-Eak_MYO1HssZW2FX1U/edit).

-This initial release was tested on Apple macOS.
-For Windows users, you may need to adjust the location of the dailyMusicLinks.json file in the settings.

 ## Features (v1.0.0)